eugenewebdevs/website/README.md

-# website
+# eugenewebdevs.com
-Website for Eugene Web Devs domain @ http://eugenewebdevs.com/
+Eugene Web Devs website @ http://eugenewebdevs.com/

-The site will show the latest meet up available from the group via meetup.com
+The site shows our upcoming meetups via [meetup.com](https://www.meetup.com/eugenewebdevs/).

-This site is a single page site with links back to github and any other resources we have available.
-Also links to sponsers.
+It is a single page application with links to [github](https://github.com/eugenewebdevs), resources, and our sponsors.

+## Development

+To start the development server, you can run `npm install` and then `npm start`.
+This will enable hot reloading thanks to Webpack and allow the service worker to function correctly.